Sometimes I turn my face towards the sun

 (There are three hundred billion stars in the galaxy)

-More reactions in this body than the Milky Way
+Reactions in this body like the Milky Way

 And I alone am one of seven billion